 2. Conduct a vulnerability scan

-Many folks turn to a vulnerability scanner to do the scanning for them.
-A vulnerability scanner is a tool that searches for and flags vulnerabilities.
+Use a vulnerability scanner to identify known weaknesses across your inventoried assets.
+Automating scans helps you find vulnerabilities faster and reduces the manual work required to check every endpoint, application, and system.
 Once the scanner does its job, you’ll usually have a vulnerability scan report to read.
 This report shows you the vulnerabilities the scanner finds as well as remediation or mitigation steps you can take.

 3. Assess vulnerabilities across monitored devices